Skip to content

 Treatment Option Best For Main Benefits Main Risks/Cautions

-Lifestyle change All men Reduces most symptoms None; universally recommended
+Lifestyle change All men Reduces most symptoms None, universally safe

-TRT Men with significant symptoms and low T Restores sexual, mood, muscle CV, prostate, blood risks; must monitor
+TRT Men with low T and moderate/severe symptoms Restores mood, muscle, libido Cardiovascular, prostate, blood monitoring required

 How Can Lifestyle Changes Help Manage Andropause?